baharin/FlakiFailure/README.md

 * <p> <b> Training Data Generation </b> This step uses adaptive random testing to generate a training set of test inputs.
 To label these test inputs either as pass or fail, they are executed on the SUT. </p>

-* <p> <b> Condition Inference </b> This step uses the training set to learn conditions for assertion-based test oracles.
+* <p> <b> Condition Inference </b> This step uses the training set to learn conditions for assertion-based test validators.
 This step identifies conditions that best explain pass elements or fail elements in the training set.
 Specifically, in this step, we use alternative techniques to infer conditions from the data.
 The alternative approaches are Genetic Programming (GP) and ML-based DT and DR techniques.

   * <b> Condition Inference by GP </b> The conditions inferred by GP structurally conform to the following grammar: